PYnative

 num3 = num1 * num2

-Exercise 8: Generate random secure token of 64 bytes and random URL
+Write a code to generate random secure token of 64 bytes and random URL.

 Reference article for help: Python secrets module to generate a secure token and URL